 \begin{enumerate}

-\item \textit {Mixed Ranked} contains the largest group of workers with a very mix expertise rate.
-This cluster, on average, has 52 common workers per each pair of workers.
-Each worker has 0.6 probability to be close to closest neighbour and 0.2 probability to be in another worker shortest path.
-Also, the average worker rank is 0.07, which means there is 7\% chance that a worker is competing on a task against a highly similar worker;
+\item \textit {Mixed Ranked} contains the largest group of workers with a very mixed expertise rate.
+This community, on average, has 52 common workers per pair of workers.
+Each worker has a 0.6 probability of being close to the closest neighbor and a 0.2 probability of being in another worker's shortest path.
+Also, the average worker rank is 0.07, which means there is a 7\% chance that a worker is competing on a task against a highly similar worker;

-\item \textit {High Ranked} represents the second largest group of workers; it contains the largest group of higher ranked workers (15\% Blue and 11\% Yellow) among all four clusters.
-Interestingly, workers in this cluster have the average largest number of common neighbour (i.e. 88) with standard deviation of 51.
-The closeness centrality is 0.59 and average betweenness centrality is 0.018 with average worker rank of 0.07;
+\item \textit {High Ranked} represents the second largest group of workers; it contains the largest group of higher rated workers (15\% Blue and 11\% Yellow) among all four communities.
+Interestingly, workers in this community have the average most significant number of common neighbors (i.e., 88) with a standard deviation of 51.
+The closeness centrality is 0.59, and the average betweenness centrality is 0.018 with an average worker rank of 0.07;

-\item \textit {Mid Ranked} contains 305 members from the pool of active workers and represents the highest level of mid ranked workers with 48\% population from Green and Blue belt.
-On average, each workers have 65 common neighbors with average closest centrality 0.6 and average betweenness centrality of 0.012.
-Also the average worker rank is 0.075;
+\item \textit {Mid Ranked} contains 305 members from the pool of active workers and represents the highest level of average rated workers with 36\% population from Green belt.
+On average, each worker has 65 common neighbors with average closest centrality of 0.6 and average betweenness centrality of 0.012.
+Also, the average worker rank is 0.075;

-\item \textit {Low Ranked} presents the smallest cluster which also created with mostly lowest ranked workers.
-Workers in this cluster on average have 37 common neighbors with closeness centrality of 0.58 and betweeness centrality of 0.21.
-Also, each worker on average receives the degree of importance of 0.06.
+\item \textit {Low Ranked} presents the smallest community, which was also created with mostly lower ranted workers.
+Workers in this community, on average, have 37 common neighbors with closeness centrality of 0.58 and betweenness centrality of 0.21.
+Also, each worker, on average, receives a degree of importance of 0.06.

 \end{enumerate}